kh296/dawn-vllm/README.md

 The basic approach is to install Python packages in a virtual environment.
-In [scripts/vllm_install.sh](scripts/vllm_install.sh), the virtual environment is creating `conda`, but it could be adapted to do this differently, for example using [python -m venv](https://docs.python.org/3/library/venv.html) or [uv venv](https://docs.astral.sh/uv/pip/environments/). instead.
+In [scripts/vllm_install.sh](scripts/vllm_install.sh), the virtual environment is created using `conda`, but it could be adapted to do this differently, for example using [python -m venv](https://docs.python.org/3/library/venv.html) or [uv venv](https://docs.astral.sh/uv/pip/environments/). instead.